boriskriger/Publications/README.md

 Kriger, B. (2023).
 Undecidability as a methodological signal: System-relative provability and explanatory adequacy.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18133552

 Kriger, B. (2023).
 Petroleum as Compressed Time: The Temporal Distortion of Civilisation.
-A Structural Analysis of Fossil Energy as a Mechanism of Scale Desynchronisation Between Biological, Geological, and Social Rhythms. https://doi.org/10.5281/zenodo.18673740
+A Structural Analysis of Fossil Energy as a Mechanism of Scale Desynchronisation Between Biological, Geological, and Social Rhythms.
+IIIR Ontology, Systems Theory & Meta-Science. https://doi.org/10.5281/zenodo.18673740

 Kriger, B.  (2024).
 Clinical Discontinuity and AI: Restoring Coherence in Healthcare.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18395736

 Kriger, B. (2024).
 Toward operational terminology in integrated information theory: A methodological consideration.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18307674
+Institute of Integrative and Interdisciplinary Research.
+IIIR Ontology, Systems Theory & Meta-Science. https://doi.org/10.5281/zenodo.18307674

 Kriger, B. (2024).
 On the possibility of self-sufficient systems: Fixed points and cyclical closure.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18317239